Uber Fires Driverless-Car Executive at the Center of Google Legal Battle

 Continue Reading Below

-Alphabet has accused Uber of conspiring with Mr. Levandowski to steal its trade secrets when Mr. Levandowski helped lead Alphabet's driverless-car program.
+Alphabet has accused Uber of conspiring with Mr. Levandowski to steal its trade secrets while Mr. Levandowski helped lead Alphabet's driverless-car program.
+He joined Uber as the head of its driverless-car program last year after selling his startup to Uber for $680 million.

-A federal judge recently ordered Uber to return files that Mr. Levandowski allegedly stole.
-Uber has denied the accusations, but its defense has been frustrated by Mr. Levandowski's refusal to cooperate with its internal investigation or court orders to turn over documents.
+Now Uber is cutting ties with Mr. Levandowski after being stymied in its efforts to block Alphabet's lawsuit and the case moves toward an October trial.
+A federal judge recently ordered Uber to return files that Mr. Levandowski allegedly stole and produce numerous other documents related to the case.
+Uber has denied the accusations.

-An Uber spokeswoman said the company fired Mr. Levandowski when he missed a deadline Uber set after pressing him to assist its investigation for months.
+An Uber spokeswoman said the company fired Mr. Levandowski when he missed a deadline Uber set for him to turn over documents and after pressing him to assist its internal investigation for months.

 Mr. Levandowski and his lawyers didn't immediately respond to a request for comment.